From the Director

 Some of the important considerations for training with Columbus Regional Healthcare System are:

-iPads!!- For the 2012 academic year, the Medical Education Department purchased iPad3’s for all residents and faculty as we transition to converting our curriculum and patient care documentation to mobile devices.
+iPads!!- The Medical Education Department purchased iPads for all residents and faculty as we transition to converting our curriculum and patient care documentation to mobile devices.

 Athena Electronic Health Record – We have been on electronic health records since 2004.
 AthenaClinicals offers an excellent platform for chronic disease management, quality studies and e-prescribing.

 Innovative Electronic Curriculum - We are very excited about the incorporation of the Challenger Program for Residencies, an internet-based electronic curriculum that we’ve customized for each resident in our program.
 It incorporates excellent Board and USMLE review.
 (Take a peek at www.chall.com; at the top of the page, click on “Clinical Education Systems”, then select For Residencies).

 Resident Computer Lab - In support of our Challenger curriculum and Athena Electronic Health record, we’ve installed a 14-PC computer lab exclusively for residency use.
 Of course, since both are internet-based, they can be accessed on line from anywhere.

 Board Certification Preparation - The program has numerous mechanisms to prepare its graduates for successful ABFM/AOBFP board exam success.
 The new Challenger program will become a foundation, along with the board review activities built into the curriculum.